How booming King County helped Kim Schrier flip the 8th for Democrats

 But never underestimate the power of demographic forces.
 They’ve brought dramatic change to some parts of Washington, including the 8th.
 These changes may have helped turn the district blue for the first time, something nobody could have anticipated happening back in 2011, when the redistricting plans were being finalized.

 The 8th sprawls through King, Pierce, Chelan and Kittitas counties, covering 7,300 square miles, and is home to about 750,000 people.
 Census data show that within the district, population growth has been strongest in King County, especially in the parts of the district closest to Seattle, such as Sammamish and Issaquah.
-In fact, these two cities alone account for 30 percent of the district’s total growth from 2012 to 2017.

 That was good news for Schrier, and not just because she lives in Issaquah.
-As we’ve seen in other parts of the country, these suburban/exurban areas, with many highly-educated and professional inhabitants, are turning away from Trump and the Republican Party.
+As we’ve seen in other parts of the country, these suburban/exurban areas, with many highly-educated and professional inhabitants, are turning away from President Donald Trump and the Republican Party.
 It looks like that’s what happened here in the 8th — and it’s worth noting that if you combine the populations of Sammamish and Issaquah, a remarkable 70 percent of residents aged 25 and up have a bachelor’s degree or higher.

 Data from the Pew Research Center show that in the past 10 years, college-educated voters have become increasingly liberal, with the Democratic Party now holding a 53-to-41 percent advantage over Republicans among this demographic nationally.
 And in the 8th Congressional District, the number of college-educated residents has grown at a rate nearly four times that of the population without a college degree since 2012.

-Note: Editor’s note: A 2015 annexation of the community of Klahanie added more than 10,000 people to the city of Sammamish.